-- Applying strict standards for entry to the JCCP Register. - Only approving education and training providers that deliver programmes that meet the standards. - Maintaining a register of individuals who successfully complete those programmes and accreditation procedures. - Seeking to ensure that only safe and ethically sourced products, devices and medicines are used in the administration of aesthetic treatments. - Taking action if the standards are not met. - Establishing clear and simple procedures to enable the public to raise issues of concern about the professional practice of registrants. - Providing simple and easily accessible information to the public about non-surgical aesthetic treatments.
+- Ensuring the present government's commitment to a new licensing scheme is continued into the next Parliament. - Only approving education and training providers that deliver programmes that meet the standards. - Maintaining a register of individuals who successfully complete those programmes and accreditation procedures. - Seeking to ensure that only safe, legally and ethically sourced products, devices and medicines are used in the administration of aesthetic treatments. - Taking action if the standards are not met. - Establishing clear and simple procedures to enable the public to raise issues of concern about the professional practice of registrants. - Providing simple and easily accessible information to the public about non-surgical aesthetic treatments.